telosnetwork/telos-docs/docs/learn/crosschain_guide/delphi-oracle-bridge.md

 There is a max request per consumer contract, set at 25 for now, if you reach it wait for an answer or use the `deleteRequestorRequest(address requestor, uint callId)` method from your the smart contract that made that request to delete one.

-The maximum limit of datapoints you can request is 10.
+The maximum limit of datapoints you can request for a pair is 10.